brodieaustin/avalon-novel/index.markdown

 By the middle of the next day, the attendant awoke the Queen from a light nap, "Your majesty, I can see it."

-It took a moment for the Queen to slip from her dream back into the present moment, "What's that?"
+It took a moment for the Queen to slip back into the present moment, "What's that?"

 "The citadel your majesty.
 I could see the tops of its spires."
 The Queen looked out both windows but could not make out what the attendant was seeing.

-They rounded a corner, and the attendant gasped, "It's so grand, I had to idea!"
+They rounded a corner, and the attendant gasped, "It's so grand, I had no idea!"

 The Queen positioned herself on the same side of the carriage as the attendant.
 Looking out the window to judge for herself, she had to agree.
-The citadel was grand.
+The citadel, indeed, was grand.

 She felt a feeling of irksome irritation pass through her.
 Her city-based home was modest by comparison.
 Much more modern, of course, but modest.
 Her father's estate had not seemed as grandiose as the priests's citadel.

 Even from this distance she could being to make out the citadel was really a collection of several buildings, surrounded by a fortified wall, in the old style, and focused around a central hall with a tall center spire.

 As they drew closer, she could feel the carriage slant back as they made their way up the long causeway that led to the citadel's gate.
 She observed that the fortified walls, though seemingly old, were still imposing.
 They gave the citadel the appearance of a structure built for war, for calamity, and not for spiritual reflection.

+As they wound through the maze of streets, the Queen realized that the citadel was really a small city unto itself.
+The streets were dotted with merchants and stalls.
+Butchers, knife sharpeners, trash collectors.
+And squalor.
+The Queen was surpised by how dirty everythign and everyone inside the walls were.

+It wasn't until they passed another interior fortified wall that they entered a groomed garden cultivated trees and trimmed rows of shrubbery.
+The Queen realized that this must be due to the former High Priest who, so many years ago, had explained that he took an abiding interest in plants and cultivation.

+A contingent of priests and servants greeted the Queen's party outside the imposing steps that led to the great, central hall.